awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries.md

 You can run a canary once or on a regular schedule\.
-Scheduled canaries can run 24 hours a day, as often as once per minute\.
+Canaries can run as often as once per minute\.
+You can use both cron and rate expressions to schedule canaries\.

-For information about security issues to consider before you create and run canaries, see [Security Considerations for Synthetics Canaries](servicelens_canaries_security.md)\.
+For information about security issues to consider before you create and run canaries, see [Security considerations for Synthetics canaries](servicelens_canaries_security.md)\.

 By default, canaries create several CloudWatch metrics in the `CloudWatchSynthetics` namespace\.
 These metrics have `CanaryName` as a dimension\.
 Canaries that use the `executeStep()` or `executeHttpStep()` function from the function library also have `StepName` as a dimension\.
 For more information about the canary function library, see [Library functions available for canary scripts](CloudWatch_Synthetics_Canaries_Function_Library.md)\.

 CloudWatch Synthetics integrates well with CloudWatch ServiceLens, which uses CloudWatch with AWS X\-Ray to provide an end\-to\-end view of your services to help you more efficiently pinpoint performance bottlenecks and identify impacted users\.
 Canaries that you create with CloudWatch Synthetics appear on the ServiceLens service map\.
-For more information about ServiceLens, see [Using ServiceLens to Monitor the Health of Your Applications](ServiceLens.md)\.
+For more information about ServiceLens, see [Using ServiceLens to monitor the health of your applications](ServiceLens.md)\.

-CloudWatch Synthetics is currently available in all commerical AWS Regions and the GovCloud Regions\.
+CloudWatch Synthetics is currently available in all commercial AWS Regions and the GovCloud Regions\.

+**Note**
+In Asia Pacific \(Osaka\), AWS PrivateLink is not supported\.
+In Asia Pacific \(Jakarta\), AWS PrivateLink and X\-Ray are not supported\.

 **Topics**
 + [Required roles and permissions for CloudWatch canaries](CloudWatch_Synthetics_Canaries_Roles.md)